cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

-If ``True`` (the default) the suite timer will continually reset after any task changes state, so you can time out after some interval since the last activity occured rather than on absolute suite execution time.
+If ``True`` (the default) the suite timer will continually reset after any task changes state, so you can time out after some interval since the last activity occurred rather than on absolute suite execution time.

 - *type*: boolean